tomwalters/leap-pong/README.md

-leap-pong
+Leap Pong!
 =========

-A 2 player pong game for LeapMotion
+A 2 player pong game for LeapMotion.